jmbruel/PetFood/Readme.md

 # Sprint 2

 At this sprint our goal was to make our android application to be able to operate over network with some backend.
 Our tasks were: Create some backend, capable of returning food info, with some authentication mechanism (see #21), Design UI(#23), and update android app to conform backend(#22).
 Also we set up CI/CD for android app, which just builds an app for now (and makes sure, that it builds successfully).
+Result of build -- **ready APK** -- is also generated and available for download

 We made a progress on US #3 and #17, but haven't completed them, since they are large (and we didn't plan it).
 For now, there were no sprint review with PO, so we don't close any issues yet.